Myxxin/MPC-Live-II-Tutorial/README.md

 To hear the audio examples within VS code, I recommend [this extension.](https://marketplace.visualstudio.com/items?itemName=sukumo28.wav-preview)

-In the first and second tutorial, you'll come across code bocks that look like this:
+In the first and second tutorial, you'll come across code blocks that look like this:

 ```
 HINT